 “The security council reiterates its condemnation of all targeted assassinations of Lebanese leaders … and demands an immediate end of the use of intimidation and violence against the representatives of the Lebanese people and institutions,” the UN Security Council said in a non-binding statement which was approved by all 15 members.

 Members of the March 14 bloc have accused Syria of being behind a string of political assassinations and attacks since October 2004.

 The March 14 bloc of parties is widely considered to be against any Syrian interference in Lebanese affairs.

-Zeina Khodr, Al Jazeera’s correspondent in Beirut, said on Thursday, that the March 14 bloc was preparing to issue a statement blaming Syria.
+Zeina Khodr, Al Jazeera’s correspondent in Beirut, said the March 14 bloc was preparing to issue a statement blaming Syria.

-The education ministry said all schools and universities will remain closed on Thursday and Friday.
+The education ministry said all schools and universities will remain closed until Friday.

-Fearing for his life, Ghanem had fled into exile following the assassination in June of another anti-Syrian, and only returned to Lebanon on Sunday.
+Fearing for his life, Ghanem had fled into exile following the assassination in June of Walid Eido, another anti-Syrian MP from the March 14 bloc, and only returned to Lebanon on Sunday.

-Ghanem’s death has reduced the bloc’s majority in parliament to 68 members out of the now 127-member house, with numbers set to play a key role in the presidential vote later this month to replace Emile Lahoud, the current pro-Syrian head of state.
+Ghanem’s death has reduced the bloc’s majority in parliament to 68 members out of the 127-member house, with numbers set to play a key role in the presidential vote.

 “This is an attack aimed at sabotaging all efforts to reach a solution to the current political crisis,” Butros Harb, an MP and presidential candidate, said.